solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 feature gate, move the BPF program, replacing the existing native program at its program address.

-In the context of this design, **target prorgam** refers to an existing native program, while **source program** refers to the BPF version to be moved into the existing program account.
+In the context of this design, **target program** refers to an existing native program, while **source program** refers to the BPF version to be moved into the existing program account.

-In the context of this design, **source program** shall be the BPF version of a native program intending to be moved in place of the existing native program, while **target program** is that existing program.

 The migration process must adhere to the following steps: